GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-Version 1.1.0 Updates
+Version 1.1.1 Updates
-- Changed: updated pre-compiles for Windows to Steamworks SDK to 1.42
+- Added: isSubscribed, isLowViolence, isCybercafe, isSubscribedApp, getAppBuildId functions
+- Added: new functions to documentation
+- Changed: small bits of text in documentation

 Quick How-To
 ----------